There are three goals in organizing and naming your files, all of which lead to similar conclusions:

 One folder called "ougifs"; you will save copies of the older shared image files (GIF and JPEG format) from the server into this folder.
 In the illustration, there is only one such image file, link.gif.

 Another folder called "images", next to the "ougifs" folder.
-This folder will receive your copies of the newer shared image files, to be used, for example, when matching the look and feel of the 1999 edition of the Front Door.
+This folder will receive your copies of the newer shared image files, to be used, for example, when matching the look and feel of the Front Door.

 This will produce a structure on your hard disk that can be diagrammed as illustrated on the left portion of the figure:

 The right portion of the figure shows the organization of your files and folders on the servers.
 The red line shows the transfer of your file to the production environment, ww2.ohio.edu.
 The blue line shows the transfer of your file to the staging environment, wws2.ohio.edu.
 A more detailed discussion of using the staging environment for your personal testing is included later in this chapter.

 The advantages of organizing your hard disk files as shown on the left are that you can use an identical relative URL to point to any of the shared graphics, in the ougifs folder or in the images folder, whether on your hard drive or on our servers, as discussed in Visual Issue 9, below.